blockchainsllc/in3-docs/docs/spec.md

 *  **proof** [Proof](#proofs) - The Proof-data, which depends on the requested method.
 For more details, see the [Proofs](#proofs) section.

 *  **lastNodeList** `number` - The blocknumber for the last block updating the nodelist.
 This blocknumber should be used to indicate changes in the nodelist.
-If the client has a smaller blocknumber, it should update the nodeList.
+If the client has a smaller blocknumber, it should update the nodelist.

 *  **lastValidatorChange** `number` - The blocknumber of the last change of the validatorList (only for PoA-chains).
 If the client has a smaller number, it needs to update the validatorlist first.
 For details, see [PoA Validations](#poa-validations)